 Increasing electricity tariffs and erratic power supply are two burning issues plaguing the electricity sector in India.
-In the current scenario, there is increasing emphasis on alternate sources of electricity, mainly renewable sources such as solar.
-Investing and adopting solar energy for your homes will not only helpyou avoid the rising power tariffs, but in the long run, save on electricity costs.
+In the current scenario, there is increasing emphasis on alternative sources of electricity, mainly renewable sources such as solar.
+Investing and adopting solar energy for your homes will not only help you avoid the rising power tariffs but in the long run, save on electricity costs.
 However, before adopting a solar power system for your home and to reap the advantages of this green and sustainable resource, you will need to keep a few things in mind.

 - Understand your need

 Solar rooftop systems are of three different kinds.